Bow Down Mister: Background and meaning

 Boy George wrote "Bow Down Mister" shortly after taking a trip to India.
 George was intrigued that the song was perceived as radical to the public, as this was not his intention; however, he went on to explain, "That is unless you consider a song that encourages love instead of hate as being radical.
 I am continually amazed at how, with all of the knowledge we have as humans, we continue to be so small-minded."
 The track was written as an ode to the Hare Krishna movement, a Hindu religious organisation whose members dedicate their thoughts and actions to the Hindu deity Krishna, and the song recites the Hare Krishna mantra several times during the bridge.
 Indian playback singer Asha Bhosle is featured as the female vocalist on the recording.
-During an interview, Bhosle stated that "Bow Down Mister" was the best song she had contributed to and that she continues to cherish it.
+During an interview, Bhosle stated that "Bow Down Mister" was the best song she had contributed to and that she cherished it during her lifetime.